DreamHaven Books: 1990s: "The Neil Gaiman store"

-By the close of the 1980s, book retailers had begun to move away from their "shaggy roots," where "a typical owner's financial goal was to be able to own a decent used car" to something "more professional."
+By the close of the 1980s, independent book retailers had begun to move away from their "shaggy roots," where "a typical owner's financial goal was to be able to own a decent used car" to something "more professional."

 DreamHaven had the "good fortune" to be expanding right as genre publishers, including in comics, were catering to "an older and more sophisticated audience."

 During the 1990s, DreamHaven also had Neil Gaiman.
-Ketter was an early advocate of Gaiman's work, starting from before Gaiman's Sandman series (first issue released November,1988, but dated January, 1989), which were to become a surprise best-selling success, credited with creating an entire new genre of graphic fiction.
+Ketter was an early advocate of Gaiman's work, starting from before Gaiman's breakout series The Sandman (first issue released November 1988, but dated January 1989), which was to become a surprise best-selling success, credited with creating an entire new genre of graphic fiction.
 Because "few collectors knew about the series at its premier, the supply of issues was low, which inflated the series' value as demand grew."
 This was "good for vendors" generally, and particularly good for DreamHaven Books.

 Beyond this fortunate market timing, DreamHaven's midwestern location would prove an additional advantage.
 Gaiman's first event at DreamHaven Books would be his joint appearance with fellow Englishman Terry Pratchett on the release of Good Omens (1990, aired as a popular TV series in 2019).
 Then, in 1992, Gaiman took up residence in Menomonie, Wisconsin, a short drive away from Minneapolis.
 During this period, Gaiman was a frequent visitor to Dreamhaven, even collaborating with the store to produce and market a number of quirky, out of the box ideas that Ketter, through DreamHaven Press, was not adverse to helping Gaiman produce.
 Simultaneously, the increasing popularity of Sandman drove a crush of visitors to DreamHaven.
 It became a running joke between Ketter and Gaiman: "A lot of people thought he owned it", an impression furthered by DreamHaven's agreement to run the (now defunct) neilgaiman.net website, for many years the clearinghouse for obscure Gaiman titles.